Challenges of Windows OS Migration

 New user-friendly interface that is fully compatible with the Windows 8 streamlined,

-Migration of your Windows OS to a GPT/uEFI configuration directly under Windows, while you
+Migration of your Windows OS with a GPT/uEFI configuration directly under Windows, while

 Separate installation packages for 32-bit and 64-bit platforms

 The option to prepare a 64-bit WinPE bootable media to do migration of a 64-bit Windows 7